-However, there are a few sustainable and elephant friendly refuge centres in Southeast Asia which are taking proper care of these gigantic beasts.
+However, there are a few sustainable and elephant friendly refuge centres in Southeast Asia and South Africa which are taking proper care of these gigantic beasts.
 So, how do you tell which ones are which before you book your tour?
 Here are some helpful tips:

 - A good sanctuary should limit the amount of visitors per day, as too many crowds will be stressful for the elephants.

 - Be wary of places that make the elephants perform a lot of tricks, such as dancing, painting, etc. These tricks don’t come naturally, so what kind of cruel training methods did the elephants have to endure?

 - A good sanctuary doesn’t require the elephants to work, it provides them with plenty of free time and space.
 The elephants should be living as freely as possible.

 - The size of the land is very important.
 Elephants need a lot of room to roam and should have access to a body of water.

 - Look out for elephant rides where the elephants are worked for up to 8 hours per day and carry more than one person on their back at a time.
 Although they might seem like powerful beasts, this is too much weight for them and will cause them strain.